 View an Active SWV Kids Run Club Fun Run video here.

 Running is one of the most accessible sports out there.
 Aside from running shoes, it doesn’t require any additional equipment, there is no specific location needed to practice, and it promotes a healthy heart, healthy lungs, and strong muscles.
 By targeting kids with this fun initiative, Active SWV hopes to improve the immediate health of the youth participants while giving them a working knowledge of the benefits of physical activity.

-Active SWV conducts a pre and post program survey with Kids Run Club participants to try and assess the benefits of the program on kids and their families.
+Active SWV conducts a pre and post program survey with Kids Run Club participants to try and assess the benefits of the program on children and their families.
 We’ve partnered with the WVU School of Public Health since 2016 to analyze the yearly survey data, and there have been some really amazing results.

-Survey data shows that every year since 2016 (when surveying began), participants are meeting physical activity guidelines more days each week then before they started the program! *In 2019 specifically, the percentage of kids who achieved the recommended 60 minutes of physical activity a day 7 days a week increased from 29.5% to 35.9% – a 6.4% jump.
+- Survey data shows that every year since 2016 (when surveying began), participants are meeting physical activity guidelines more days each week then before they started the program! *In 2019 specifically, the percentage of kids who achieved the recommended 60 minutes of physical activity a day 7 days a week increased from 29.5% to 35.9% – a 6.4% jump.

 - Kids also reported higher levels of confidence in their running ability and physical activity skills like warming up, cooling down, and stretching.
-Spring 2018 in particular had a statistically significant increase in the confidence levels of kids about their ability to be physically active for 60 minutes a day, compared with the only 60.6% of participants who expressed that at the start of the program.
+In 2019, 66.2% of participants said they could definitely be active for 60 minutes a day, compared with the only 60.6% of participants who expressed that at the start of the program.

-- In addition, in 2019 70% of kids said since their participation in a Kids Run Club, they were able to get a family member to increase their physical activity, showing that the program’s positive impacts aren’t limited to just the kids participating.
+- In addition, in 2019 70% of kids said since their participation in a Kids Run Club, they were able to get a friend or family member to increase their physical activity indicating that the program’s positive impacts aren’t limited to just the participants.